Mikwiss/redux-arta-middleware/README.md

 ##### DISCONNECT_API

-You can refresh your token whenever you want thanks to the *REFRESH_TOKEN_API* symbol :
+You can disconnect your app whenever you want thanks to the *DISCONNECT_API* symbol :

 ```javascript
 function disconnectMyApp() {